-Ray Comfort's Wrong Understanding Of What It Means To Be 'Born Again'
+Ray Comfort's Error Of What It Means To Be 'Born Again'

 There is a disturbing trend among evangelicals to explain being “born again” as an “EXPERIENCE,” instead of as a supernatural miracle of God in response to a man's faith in the Gospel of Jesus Christ.
 I have a copy of Ray Comfort's “THE EVIDENCE BIBLE” in front of me.
 I bought it a few years ago.
 On page 1529, under the commentary section, “How Can You Know That You Are Saved?,” The Evidence Bible states: